-Wednesday, Oct.
-10: Themes: Design, construction and ideology of the Hagia Sophia.
-Prokopios as problematic primary source.
+Design, construction and ideology of the Hagia Sophia.
+Archeology of standing structures.
+Interpreting the primary sources.

-- Mango, part 3: "Justinian" on the Hagia Sophia and the Gaza churches, pp. 60-102. - Other readings to be announced.
+- Mango, part 3: "Justinian" on the Hagia Sophia and the Gaza churches, pp. 60-102. - Richard Krautheimer, "Hagia Sophia," from Early Christian and Byz.
+Architecture - Lawrence Butler, "Nave cornices of Hagia Sophia as elements of its structure" from Mark & Cakmak, Hagia Sophia.